Parotid Gland Swelling: Causes, Symptoms and Treatments

 How contagious is parotitis?

-A salivary gland infection (Parotid gland infection) can give rise to various complexities, including the emergence of abscesses, the expansion of infection to nearby areas, and the potential development of cellulitis or sepsis.
+A salivary gland infection (Parotid gland infection) can lead to various complications, including the emergence of abscesses, the expansion of infection to nearby areas, and the potential development of cellulitis or sepsis.
 Additionally, the situation could lead to enduring disease, blockage of salivary ducts, and the creation of granulomas.

 Your Doctors Online uses high-quality and trustworthy sources to ensure content accuracy and reliability.
 We rely on peer-reviewed studies, academic research institutions and medical associations to provide up-to-date and evidence-based information to the users.